 6. What is the regression equation for predicting per capita GNI (y) from birth rate (x)?
-Interpret your results.
+We haven't covered linear regression in class but can you try interpreting the results?

-For linear regression in R, type $Model = lm(y \sim x, data = Data)$; summary(Model) where y is the response variable, x is the independent variable and Data is the data containing both x and y.
+For linear regression in R, type $Model = lm(y \sim x, data = Data)$ ; summary(Model) where y is the response variable, x is the independent variable and Data is the data containing both x and y.